-TRACESELECT Trace 5TYPE SELECT: Selects traces 1 through 6.
+TRACE SELECT: Selects traces 1 through 6.
 Selecting a trace that is off turns the trace on.
-The trace type will be Clear/Write, the trace mode will be Active, and the detector type will be Peak.
+T SELECT trace type will be Clear/Write, the trace mode will be Active, and the detector type Peak.
 Selecting a trace will draw the trace on top of all other traces.
-This feature is not available in the spectrogram measurement view because all spectrogram data is created from a single trace.
-T1-T2 - TYPE: Selects one of the following types of traces: MODE • Clear/Write: Clears the trace after each sweep is complete and writes a new trace.
-Active - • Min Hold: Represents the minimum value since sweeping began.
+This feature is Trace 5 available in the spectrogram measurement view because all spectrogram data is creat ТҮРЕ from a single trace.
+T1-T2 TYPE: Selects one of the following types of traces: MODE Clear/Write: Clears the trace after each sweep is complete and writes a new trace ce.
+Active • Min Hold: Represents the minimum value since sweeping began.
+The number sweeps is displayed in the status panel TRACES table. of DETECTOR TYPE Normal • Max Hold: Represents the maximum value since sweeping began.
+The number sweeps is displayed in the status panel TRACES table. of CLEAR Average: The exponential average of all N traces, where N is the AVERAGES number set below.
+The number of sweeps is displayed in the status panel TRACI table.
+ES AVERAGES 10 Rolling Max Hold: Is the maximum rolling average value of the last N traces, where N is the AVERAGES number set below.
+The number of sweeps is display in the status panel TRACES table. ed PRESET DETECTOR Rolling Min Hold: Is the minimum value of the last N traces, where N is the AVERAGES number set below.
 The number of sweeps is displayed in the status panel TRACES table.
-DETECTOR TYPE Normal - • Max Hold: Represents the maximum value since sweeping began.
+S RECORD Rolling Average: Is the rolling average of the last N traces, where N is the AVERAGES number set below.
 The number of sweeps is displayed in the status panel TRACES table.
-CLEAR • Average: The exponential average of all N traces, where N is the AVERAGES number set below.
-The number of sweeps is displayed in the status panel TRACES table.
-AVERAGES 10 • Rolling Max Hold: Is the maximum rolling average value of the last N traces, where N is the AVERAGES number set below.
-The number of sweeps is displayed in the status panel TRACES table.
-PRESET DETECTORS • Rolling Min Hold: Is the minimum value of the last N traces, where N is the AVERAGES number set below.
-The number of sweeps is displayed in the status panel TRACES table.
-RECORD 4 • Rolling Average: Is the rolling average of the last N traces, where N is the AVERAGES number set below.
-The number of sweeps is displayed in the status panel TRACES table. ہے PLAYBACK • T1-T2: This option appears only when Trace 5 is enabled. • T2-T1: This option appears only when Trace 6 is enabled. لې CSV LOGGING In trace math the T2-T1 or T1-T2 operation performs a division of the linear powers (Watts) of trace 2 divided by trace 1 and vice versa, this is equivalent to the subtraction of the log powers (dBm).
-The operation does not change depending on the amplitude units and the resulting math trace is always in dB.
-When a math trace enabled, a secondary Y axis appears on the right side of the trace window.
-Most measurements are incompatible with dB values and will stop updating when a math trace is the active trace.
-Limit lines on math traces interpret their values as (dB).
-MODE: Selects one of the following trace modes: Active: Displays the selected trace as it is updating. • Hold/View: Displays the trace and it is not updating.
-It displays the last sweep from when the trace mode was set to hold/view.
-If the frequency or bandwidth settings are changed while a trace is in hold/view mode, the data will be blanked from the screen.
-In order to see data again, set the trace mode to active. • Blank : Does not display the trace and is not updating.
-It is the same as if the trace was off.
+S PLAYBACK • T1-T2 : This option appears only when Trace 5 is enabled. • T2-T1: This option appears only when Trace 6 is enabled.
+CSV LOGGING In trace math the T2-T1 or T1-T2 operation performs a division of the linear powers (Watts) of trace 2 divided by trace 1 and vice versa, this is equivalent to the subtraction the log powers (dBm).
+The operation does not change depending on the amplitude un and the resulting math trace is always in dB.
+When a math trace enabled, a secondary axis appears on the right side of the trace window.
+Most measurements are incompatil with dB values and will stop updating when a math trace is the active trace.
+Limit lines math traces interpret their values as (dB). its / Y ble MODE: Selects one of the following trace modes: Active: Displays the selected trace as it is updating. • Hold/View: Displays the trace and it is not updating.
+It displays the last sweep frow when the trace mode was set to hold/view.
+If the frequency or bandwidth setting are changed while a trace is in hold/view mode, the data will be blanked from the screen.
+In order to see data again, set the trace mode to active. s • Blank : Does not display the trace and is not updating.
+It is the same as if the tra was off. ce